 Ashleys of Frinton

-At Ashleys we design and install quality fitted bedroom furniture and wardrobes.
-From a stylish master bedroom suite to a compact room where storage is key, we can create a design to suit your needs and exceed you expectations.
-The choice is practically unlimited
+At Ashleys we design and install quality fitted furniture and wardrobes for home offices, study and living rooms.
+From a home office to a compact room where storage is key, we can create a design to suit your needs and exceed you expectations.

 Crown Imperial LifeSpace

 Whether simply looking to update or enhance an existing bedroom or guestroom with a few modern touches or considering having your bedroom entirely redesigned, Ashleys will work with you to meet your requirements, and find solutions to complement your property and lifestyle and budget.

 Any design can be created in any of extensive range of finishes, from minimalist to sumptuous and in between - such as Painted / Aluminium / Black / Bright Colours / Colour Fusions / Dark Colours / Grey / Metallic / Neutral Colours / Oak / Painted Fusions / Pastel Colours / White / Wood Effects .

 Ashleys of Frinton home office designs not only look impressive but are also designed to offer perfect functionality for working spaces.